-Ben lived a little closer to the city than me, he enjoyed the benefits of the cultural quarter which has a historic cathedral, castle, art galleries, restaurants and theatres.
+Ben lived a little closer to the city than me, he enjoyed the benefits of the cultural quarter which has a historic cathedral, castle, art galleries, restaurants, and theatres.

 Our insider tips are probably defunct as we’ve not been residents since late 2006.
 We’ve watched from afar as the city has grown and redeveloped and I’m afraid to say we’ve completely lost touch with the places we knew.

 Technology plays a huge part in our lives.
 Ben is a techie geek and loves reading up on the latest tech developments.
-He’s recently moved our site over to our own server and set up a complete hosting environment which will allow us to host Wanderlusters and any future websites we may find the time to conceive!
+He’s recently moved our site over to our server and set up a complete hosting environment that will allow us to host Wanderlusters and any future websites we may find the time to conceive!

 We’re never really in a position to watch a lot of TV so we watch a few series and films online as we travel.
 Documentaries feature heavily on our playlist, Nat Geo and the Discovery Channel have some fascinating insights into our earth and its history.
-‘House of Cards’ kept us riveted recently and we’ve just started watching ‘Game of Thrones’ which is proving to be rather addictive viewing.
+‘House of Cards’ kept us riveted recently and we’ve just started watching ‘Game of Thrones’ which is proving to be a rather addictive viewing.

 As you can tell if you’ve seen our blog, photography is a big part of our site.
 Ben loves to capture each location we visit on ‘film’ and consequently never goes anywhere without a camera.
-For me it’s a note pad, I tend to write down interesting snippets of info I hear of doodle a sketch.
+For me it’s a notepad, I tend to write down interesting snippets of info I hear of doodle a sketch.

 On a daily basis I write, a lot.
-The blog keeps me busy although I do try to read other travel articles, fiction and the odd factual book.
-I’m definitely a dreamer and nonfiction feeds my imagination.
+The blog keeps me busy although I do try to read other travel articles, fiction, and the odd factual book.
+I’m a dreamer and nonfiction feeds my imagination.
 Ben is much more scientifically minded and prefers to read factual info rather than stories.
 They do say opposites attract so perhaps that’s why we’re such a good match!

 I think subconsciously we have a bucket list, when we first left the UK I started writing down things that I wanted to see and do.
 I stopped about six months into our journey as my list was getting ridiculously long and it just looked unrealistic.

 Ben says that we’re living our bucket list so we’ve no need to write a physical list.
-Everyday we’re crossing off things from our life list and for that we’re incredibly grateful.
+Every day we’re crossing off things from our life list and for that, we’re incredibly grateful.

 I honestly can’t imagine going back to live in our tiny central London apartment.
 Looking back at the girl who cried a river as her plane took off from Heathrow just over two years ago she has become unrecognizable.

 Before we embarked on our journey I often found it difficult to sleep.
-When I did find myself in the land of nod I would dream of scenarios in which I was happy, fulfilled and content.
+When I did find myself in the land of nod I would dream of scenarios in which I was happy, fulfilled, and content.